Curriculum & Courses

 Coursework Information

 The GDPE curriculum is designed to balance providing the fundamentals of ecology that unite students in our program with allowing customization for each student’s individualized scholarly pursuits.
+Please also see the University Credit Requirements from the Graduate School.

 These required courses provide the common foundation for all GDPE students and ensure that all students engage in key intellectual opportunities within the program.
 The many different electives available allow students to specialize and customize their individual MS or PhD degree.